wanchichen/wanchichen.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's in Language Technologies student at Carnegie Mellon University's Language Technologies Institute.
-I am advised by Professor [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe), as a part of the [Audio and Voice Lab](https://shinjiwlab.github.io).
+I am a PhD student at Carnegie Mellon University's Language Technologies Institute, advised by Professor [Shinji Watanabe](https://sites.google.com/view/shinjiwatanabe), as a part of the [Audio and Voice Lab](https://shinjiwlab.github.io).
 My work at CMU has focused on building large-scale speech foundation models.
+I am interested in methods that can make speech models more generally useful and rely less on human supervision/effort or modelling assumptions.
-My research interests include multilingual speech recognition, speech translation, and long-form speech processing.
+This includes topics like self-supervised speech representation learning, multilingual speech processing, and long-form speech processing.

 Previously, I was a Software Engineer at Texas Instruments, as part of the [Ti.com](https://ti.com) e-commerce team.
 [This](https://finance.yahoo.com/news/texas-instruments-automates-purchasing-experience-130000831.html) [collection](https://www.linkedin.com/posts/texas-instruments_texas-instruments-automates-the-purchasing-ugcPost-6993202576871632896-29MT/?utm_source=share&utm_medium=member_ios) [of articles](https://news.ti.com/texas-instruments-automates-purchasing-experience-with-ti-store-apis?HQS=ocb-tistore-promo-api_launch-linked-pr-null-wwe_awr) details some of the work I did on the team.

-I received my BS in Computer Science and BA in History from the University of Central Florida in May 2021.
+I received my Master's in Language Technologies from CMU LTI in May 2024, and my BS in Computer Science and BA in History from the University of Central Florida in May 2021.

 ## Recent News
+- I am currently looking for summer internships!
-- I will be attending [ASRU 2023](http://www.asru2023.org/) in Taiwan this December
+- I will be attending [SLT 2024](https://2024.ieeeslt.org/) in Macau this December
-- Check out my [blog post](https://www.wavlab.org/activities/2023/foundations/) on speech foundation models
+- [XEUS](https://aclanthology.org/2024.emnlp-main.570/) won the Best Paper Award at EMNLP 2024

 ## Past Positions